davjs/DevArch/README.md

  - Skip single containers

 ###To try it out
-Right click on Clients->Standalone and press F5 to view a diagram of the current architechture.
+Set the project "Standalone" to current startup project and press F5 to view a diagram of the current architechture.

 ###Todo:
 * **Filters to add:**